ttirtawi/gettingstartedworkshop/docs/index.md

 	- Participant registered using work email address.
     - Participant will send Lab Result via email to the event organizer.

-2. Telegram channel
+2. Telegram group
-	- You can join to the Telegram channel [Getting Started AWS Workshop]( https://t.me/joinchat/eswPWmqbObQ4N2Fl).
+	- You can join to the Telegram group [Getting Started AWS Workshop]( https://t.me/joinchat/eswPWmqbObQ4N2Fl).
     - Please introduce yourself according to the registration detail.
 	- We will Telegram channel to discuss contents & labs